impressivewebs/frontend-feeds/README.md

 An up to date list of RSS feeds for front-end developers.

-This list is a modern take on [Paul Irish's now out-of-date list of feeds](http://www.paulirish.com/2011/web-browser-frontend-and-standards-feeds-to-follow/).
+This list is a modified version of [Paul Irish's list of front-end feeds](http://www.paulirish.com/2011/web-browser-frontend-and-standards-feeds-to-follow/).
 I've taken the most relevant feeds from his list and created a new feeds list.

 Despite the death of Google Reader, I still use RSS regularly, and I think lots of others in the industry do too &mdash; but probably not as frequently as we used to.